codingberlin/customer-backend/README.md

 ## thoughts

-* one endpoint that validates the taxId can be used from several clients (browser, mobile, ...) so that only one team must maintain the validation rules
+* one endpoint that validates the vatId can be used from several clients (browser, mobile, ...) so that only one team must maintain the validation rules

 ## development